dynatrace-oss/dynatrace-github-action/README.md

 [![Build Status](https://github.com/actions/typescript-action/workflows/build-test/badge.svg)](https://github.com/actions/typescript-action/actions)

-This Action lets you send events and metrics to a Dynatrace monitoring environment from a GitHub workflow.
+This GitHub Action enables CI/CD workflows to report events and metrics to a Dynatrace monitoring environment.

 ## Usage

-The action can send metrics and events to any Dynatrace environment by setting the `url` and `token` parameters.
+The action configuration must specify the Dynatrace `url` as well as an API `token` to be able to send information into a Dynatrace environment.
+We strongly advise to use GitHub repository placeholders for both information here to prevent the exposure of secrets in your repository!

-The `url` has to be in the form of your Dynatrace domain, e.g.: `https://{your-environment-id}.live.dynatrace.com`.
+The `url` must contain a Dynatrace domain, e.g.: `https://{your-environment-id}.live.dynatrace.com`.

-The `token` is a Dynatrace API v2 token with 'Ingest metrics' and/or 'Ingest events' scope enabled, as shown below:
+The `token` must contain a Dynatrace API v2 token with 'Ingest metrics' and/or 'Ingest events' scope enabled, as shown below:

 ![token](./token.png)